-The National Premier Leagues (NPL) is the national second tier competition in Australia which underpins the Hyundai A-League and Westfield W-League.
+The National Premier Leagues (NPL) is the national second tier competition in Australia which underpins the A-League and Westfield W-League.
 The NPL operates in each Member Federation under a single national banner.

 The NPL is a direct outcome of the National Competition Review (NCR) which aims to: